 Each week students will receive a minimum of 18 hours of tutor contact time per week.
 With a small cohort, every student will receive the support they require to reach their creative potential.

-Applications are open from December with interviews for the next academic year taking place in May.
+Applications are open from December with interviews for the next academic year taking place in the following months.
 On occasion, late applications are accepted.
 Ideally, we would like to see a portfolio of work that relates to your application.
 This should be no more than 10 digital images.
-However, as a non-for-profit charity, our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
-As such applications are reviewed on an individual basis so if you are interested in taking the course please call the office on 020 7794 1439 or firstname.lastname@example.org to discuss your position.
-Each term we have Portfolio Courses and four day workshops during half term which support students wishing to build a portfolio.
-We also run an extensive Summer School based on some of the projects on the Foundation Course.
+However, as a not-for-profit charity, our aims and objectives are to expand on the philosophy of Joseph Beuys and reach out to anyone who wishes to explore and discover art and design.
+As such applications are reviewed on an individual basis so if you are interested in taking the course please email the office at firstname.lastname@example.org to discuss your position.

 Opportunities for all